-LSA Information Technology (LSA IT) provides computing support to units that are part of the College of Literature, Science, and the Arts.
+LSA Information Technology (LSA IT), part of LSA Technology Services, provides computing support to units that are part of the College of Literature, Science, and the Arts.

 LSA IT provides first-tier support via the Customer Experience Team, who have several walk-in locations across Central Campus including:

 - East Hall

 In addition, LSA IT provides first-tier support for the U-M Advanced Research Computing - Technology Services (ARC-TS) environment, including the High Performance Computing (HPC) cluster.
 You can email firstname.lastname@example.org directly for assistance.

 LSA IT provides second-tier support via its regional support teams, co-located at the 5 walk-in locations, as well as the LSA Building and the Modern Languages Building (MLB).
 Please note that there are no walk-in services at LSA or MLB.

 LSA IT also has two teams providing third-tier support college-wide: